2917hs/currency-word-converter/README.md

 ## AI usage disclosure

 Built with AI assistance (Claude Code).
-Prompt history included per submission requirements.
+Prompt history is recorded in commit messages — `AI:`-prefixed subjects with the literal prompt in the body.
+See commits `9d12913`, `7fa5c90`, `52fbdca`.